 - Assisting IAG’s internal audit team on Financial Advisers Act and insurance distribution channel issues.

-- Handling significant multi-headed earthquake insurance claims involving a large private hospital, a brewery, and a suburban shopping mall in Canterbury.
+- Handling several multi-headed Canterbury earthquake insurance claims, e.g. involving a large private hospital, a major brewery, or a suburban shopping mall.

 - Advising a leading firm of actuaries in dispute regarding quake-residents’ media and misinformation campaign against Southern Response/AMI Insurance.